 I’ve never experienced anxiety around chronological aging.
 Hope I never do.
 However, I have experienced lots of anxiety about aging and not having done the things I’ve always wanted to do.
 In essence, growing.

-One of the best gifts I gave myself was a self-care sabbatical, where I discovered so much healing and so many opportunities.
+One of the best gifts I gave myself was a self-care sabbatical, where I discovered so much healing and so many opportunities for growth.

 Some things to consider if you’re struggling with the aging process